Skip to content

 2. Call the token endpoint URL with your client credentials.

-See the BankID OIDC documentation for more information on these access tokens.
-Here’s an example of a valid request in the current environment (replace placeholder in Authorization header with your own credentials):
+Here's an example of a valid request in the current environment (replace placeholder in Authorization header with your own credentials):

 POST /auth/realms/current/protocol/openid-connect/token HTTP/1.1